AdeelJaved3/CMPE257Project/README.md

 ## How to tweak this project for your own uses

+1. Adopt the preprocessing logic to clean text, remove stop words and balance multiple classes
+2. Adopt the CountVectorizer and/or TF-IDF feature extraction techniques used with SVM
+3. Adopt RoBERTa, SVM, or XGBoost implementation for your own cyberbullying dataset

 ## Find a bug?

 If you have found an issue and would like to improve the project, please submit an issue using the issue tab above.
 If you would like to sumbit a PR with a fix, reference the issue you created.